The Buy Now, Pay Later Trap: What BNPL Really Costs Gen Z

 Some employers offer payment plans for large purchases (electronics, furniture, medical procedures).

-These are often 0% interest with no merchant fees.
+These are often 0% interest, payroll-deducted, and impossible to stack.
 If your employer offers this, use it.

 5. Negotiate a Discount for Cash Payment